 \subsection{Particle tracking}

-SPH particles in the simulations are assigned a unique ID, so that it's possible to track them across snapshots.
-In this way, we are able to check the variation of physical properties of parcels of gas (with the mass equal to the mass resolution of the simulation, i.e. around $2\times 10^4\,\msun$) across the evolution of the halo.
-In particular, we are interested in the temperature evolution, to understand how cold gas in the CGM forms, following its trajectory in the halo as well.
+SPH particles in the simulations are assigned a unique ID, so that it is possible to track them across snapshots.
+In this way we are able to check the variation in the physical properties of parcels of gas (with the mass equal to the mass resolution of the simulation, i.e., around $2\times 10^4\,\msun$) across the evolution of the halo.
+In particular, we are interested in the temperature evolution to understand how cold gas in the CGM forms, and we follow its trajectory in the halo as well.

-We analyze only the main halo of the simulation, which is identified by using the Amiga Halo Finder \citep{knollmann2009ahf}.
-Then we find the center of mass of the halo, and we define disk and CGM in the following way: \begin{itemize} \item for simplicity, we classify as disk all the gas within $10$ kpc from the center, which is approximately twice the half-mass radius of the stellar component (evolving from $\sim 7$ kpc at $z = 2$ to $\sim 13$ kpc at $z= 0.3$); \item the CGM includes all the gas at distance $10\,{\rm kpc}<r<1.5\rvir$ from the center (i.e. up to a radius of $\sim 110$ kpc at $z=2$ and $\sim 310$ kpc at $z=0.3$). \end{itemize} Throughout the paper, we refer to {\it cold gas} as gas with temperature $T<3 \times 10^4$ K (as in \citet{sokolowska2018complementary}), in order to include all neutral gas and gas bearing low ionization potential ions (as HI, MgII, SiII, etc.).
+We only analyze the main halo of the simulation, which is identified by using the Amiga Halo Finder (AHF) \citep{knollmann2009ahf}.
+Then we find the center of mass of the halo, and we define the disk and CGM in the following way.
+For simplicity, we classify as ``disk'' all the gas within $10$ kpc of the center, which is approximately twice the half-mass radius of the stellar component (evolving from $\sim 7$ kpc at $z = 2$ to $\sim 13$ kpc at $z= 0.3$).
+The CGM includes all the gas at a distance $10\,{\rm kpc}<r<1.5\rvir$ from the center (i.e., up to a radius of $\sim 110$ kpc at $z=2$ and $\sim 310$ kpc at $z=0.3$).
+Throughout the paper, we refer to cold gas as gas with temperature $T<3 \times 10^4$ K (as in \citet{sokolowska2018complementary}) in order to include all neutral gas and gas bearing low ionization potential ions (e.g., HI, MgII, SiII).

-To understand the origins of cold gas at a given redshift $z$, each SPH particle which belongs to the cold CGM ($T<3\times 10^4$ K, $r>10$ kpc) at that redshift is tracked back in the previous snapshots, until one of the possible origin channels is identified (see Fig. \ref{diagram_origin}).
-Firstly (green boxes), we identify whether the particle comes from the disk or from a satellite (i.e. belongs to a satellite of the main halo in the AHF catalogue).
-If not, then the particle could cool down in the CGM from a hot phase, or be accreted directly in cold phase (red boxes).
-Finally, among particles cooling down, we distinguish those with an outflowing velocity (radial velocity $v_r>50\,\kms$), inflowing velocity ($v_r<50\,\kms$) or static ($-50\,\kms<v_r<50\,\kms$).
+To understand the origins of cold gas at a given redshift $z$, each SPH particle that belongs to the cold CGM ($T<3\times 10^4$ K, $r>10$ kpc) at that redshift is tracked back in the previous snapshots until one of the possible origin channels is identified (see Fig. \ref{diagram_origin}).
+First (green boxes), we identify whether the particle comes from the disk or from a satellite (i.e., belongs to a satellite of the main halo in the AHF catalog).
+If not, then the particle could cool down in the CGM from a hot phase or be accreted directly in cold phase (red boxes).
+Finally, among particles cooling down, we distinguish those with an outflowing velocity (radial velocity $v_r>50\,\kms$) or inflowing velocity ($v_r<50\,\kms$), or that are static ($-50\,\kms<v_r<50\,\kms$).